i0brendan0/pokeyttrium/README.md

         - Strength
             - 20% chance to flinch
     - Swarming Pokemon may now hold special items.
-        - (Implemented but no items yet.)
     - Castform gets a Sandy Form.
-        - (Implemented but no sprite yet)
+        - (Front and Back Sprite currently)
     - Hidden Trees.
 Hidden Grotto-like interactable trees where each day, a Pokemon or item may drop from the tree.
         - All Hidden Tree Pokemon will have their hidden ability.
-        - (Implemented but no Pokemon to obtain yet.)
     - Certain Pokemon will know moves as a baby just like Pichu and Volt Tackle.
         - Farfetch'd - Leek - Sky Attack
         - Chansey/Happiny - Lucky Punch - Mach Punch